-Entrepreneurship for Kids Program in Schools in Israel and in the U.S.A By Galit Zamler
+Entrepreneurship for Kids Program in Schools in Israel and Around the World By Galit Zamler

-This page lists the various applications of the children's entrepreneurship program and Galit Zamler's activities in schools in Israel and in the United States.
+This page lists the various applications of the children's entrepreneurship program and Galit Zamler's activities in schools in Israel and around the world.

 The Entrepreneurship for Kids Program is approved by the Israeli Ministry of Education and it appears in its approved programs stock.